Tools

 Go to the download page for the free desktop edition of RStudio at https://www.rstudio.com/products/rstudio/download/#download and download the installer for your operating system.
 Windows, MacOS, and the Debian, Ubuntu, Fedora, RedHat, and openSUSE editions of Linux are all supported.

 There are other versions of RStudio (an expensive professional edition and a server edition).
 You want the free desktop edition.
-As of August 2022, the latest version is RStudio Desktop version 2022.07.1+554.
+Be sure you get versoin 1.4 (the latest version, as of January 2021).
+Version 1.4 has important new features that previous versions did not have.

 -